georgemao/xrayExamplesLambda/README.md

 npm install aws-xray-sdk --save
 ```

-Once you have written your code, zip the *contents* of the working folder (not the to level folder itself) and upload to Lambda to test!
+Once you have written your code, zip the *contents* of the working folder (not the top level folder itself) and upload to Lambda to test!

 ## Resources